Alexander Gorkin: Biography

-Gorkin was born into a peasant family.
+Gorkin was born into a Russian peasant family.
 In 1916, he joined the Bolsheviks.
 In 1917, he graduated from the Tver Gymnasium.
-From August 1917 to June 1919, Secretary of the Tver City Council of Deputies, from December 1918 to February 1919, Chairman of the Provincial Executive Committee.
-In 1919, a member of the Board of the Kursk Governatorial Extraordinary Commission, the head of the Penza Governatorial Village Department and out-of-school subdivision.
-In 1920–1921, at political work in the Red Army.
+From August 1917 to June 1919, he was Secretary of the Tver City Council of Deputies, and from December 1918 to February 1919 he was Chairman of the Provincial Executive Committee.
+In 1919, he became a member of the Board of the Kursk Gubernatorial Extraordinary Commission, and the head of the Penza Gubernatorial Village Department and out-of-school subdivision.
+In 1920–1921, he did political work for the Red Army.

-In 1921–1933, an employee of the Tver Governatorial Committee of the Russian Communist Party (Bolsheviks), the Kyrgyz Regional Committee of the Russian Communist Party (Bolsheviks), the Orenburg Governatorial Committee of the Russian Communist Party (Bolsheviks), the Agricultural Union, the Poultry and Water Union, the Middle Volga Regional Committee of the All-Union Communist Party (Bolsheviks), apparatus of the Central Committee of the All-Union Communist Party (Bolsheviks).
+In 1921–1933, he was an employee of the Tver Gubernatorial Committee of the Russian Communist Party (Bolsheviks), the Kyrgyz Regional Committee of the Russian Communist Party (Bolsheviks), the Orenburg Gubernatorial Committee of the Russian Communist Party (Bolsheviks), the Agricultural Union, the Poultry and Water Union, the Middle Volga Regional Committee of the All-Union Communist Party (Bolsheviks), apparatus of the Central Committee of the All-Union Communist Party (Bolsheviks).
 In 1931–1932, he studied at the Agrarian Faculty of the Institute of Red Professors in Moscow.
 In 1933–1934, the Second Secretary of the Middle Volga Regional Committee of the All-Union Communist Party (Bolsheviks) in Samara.

 From December 1934 to July 1937, he was the First Secretary of the newly created Orenburg Regional Committee of the All-Union Communist Party (Bolsheviks).
 During this period, mass repressions took place in the Orenburg Oblast, during which, in particular, all members of the Bureau of the Regional Committee of the All-Union Communist Party (Bolsheviks) were killed.

-From July 9, 1937 to January 1938 – Secretary of the Central Executive Committee of the Soviet Union.
-In 1938–1953 and 1956–1957 – Secretary of the Presidium of the Supreme Soviet of the Soviet Union (from March 15, 1953 to July 15, 1956 this position was held by Nikolai Pegov, and Gorkin was deputy).
-Member of the Supreme Soviet of the Soviet Union of the 1–8th convocations (1937–1974).
+From July 9, 1937 to January 1938 he was Secretary of the Central Executive Committee of the Soviet Union.
+In 1938–1953 and 1956–1957 he was Secretary of the Presidium of the Supreme Soviet of the Soviet Union (from March 15, 1953 to July 15, 1956 this position was held by Nikolai Pegov, and Gorkin was deputy).
+He was a member of the Supreme Soviet of the Soviet Union of the 1–8th convocations (1937–1974).

-In 1957–1972 – Chairman of the Supreme Court of the Soviet Union, simultaneously in 1959–1961 – Chairman of the Central Audit Commission of the Communist Party of the Soviet Union.
+In 1957–1972 he was Chairman of the Supreme Court of the Soviet Union, simultaneously in 1959–1961 he was Chairman of the Central Audit Commission of the Communist Party of the Soviet Union.
 He participated in a campaign for the rehabilitation of victims of personality cult.

 He was a delegate to the 8–10, 15, 17–24 Congresses of the All-Union Communist Party (Bolsheviks) and the Communist Party of the Soviet Union.
 A Candidate Member of the Central Committee of the All-Union Communist Party (Bolsheviks) (1939–1952), a member of the Central Audit Commission of the Communist Party of the Soviet Union (1952–1976).

-Since 1972 – a personal pensioner.
+After 1972 he was a personal pensioner.
 He lived in Moscow.
 He was buried at the Novodevichy Cemetery.